qema/nanosite-old/README.md

     title: My Latest Adventure

-    I just had the greatest trip to Iceland! ...
+    I've returned from my trek to the Antarctic. ...

 nanosite will use your titles accordingly.